 Playing a game like Elden Ring on PlayStation 5, the Cloud Stinger sounds good, though the additional bass emphasis it offers (more on that in a bit) can make impact sounds feel a little too loud.
 When one of the game’s grotesque-looking giants stomps its feet near you, the ensuing boom can definitely drown out other environmental sounds.
 Otherwise, the headset handles game sounds quite nicely, and the PlayStation 5’s built-in spatial audio feature works well.

 The HyperX Cloud Stinger features a decent microphone for a cheap gaming headset.
 Its flip-to-mute function is simple and easy to use.
 There’s a noticeable, albeit slight, lack of low-end sound—voices come through a little tinny—but everything is clear and intelligible, and there aren’t any significant volume issues.
 Basically, it’s a perfectly adequate option for voice chat on Discord or a Zoom call for work, just don’t expect to record any podcasts with it (at least, not without a tape sync).
 Listen for yourself:

-HyperX Cloud Stinger microphone demo (ideal):
+HyperX Cloud Stinger microphone demo (Ideal conditions):

-HyperX Cloud Stinger microphone demo (office):
+HyperX Cloud Stinger microphone demo (Office conditions):

 How does the microphone sound to you?

 If you’re on the hunt for a reasonably priced simple gaming headset, you could do a lot worse than the HyperX Cloud Stinger.
 However, depending on your needs, you could do a lot better too.